attenditechnology/attendi-ios/README.md

 ```

 ### AttendiMicrophone
-A SwiftUI component designed for audio capture using a visual microphone button.
-It integrates with an AttendiRecorder instance and supports plugin-driven behavior, visual feedback, and customization of appearance and interaction.
+A SwiftUI view designed for audio capture using a visual microphone button.
+It integrates with an `AttendiRecorder` instance and supports plugin-driven behavior, visual feedback, and customization of appearance and interaction.

 Example Usage
 ```swift